IslamicRevival/Tajdeed-English-Books/README.md

 # Books

-English books and writings by Doctor Muhammad Al Massari (July 2020)
+English books and writings by Doctor Muhammad Al Massari (Oct 2022)

 Note: some of the above are only in draft form.